wilsonmar/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    * Idera PowerShell Pro
    <br /><br />

-"PowerShell Core” is available as a cross-platform application such that scripts written on MacOS will run on Windows, Linux, or other supported operating system.
-This also means that PowerShell Core does not have commands associated with the .NET Framework (for Windows OS).
-This is similar to the rebranding of .NET vs. .NET Core.
+<strong>PowerShell Core</strong> is available as a cross-platform application such that scripts written on MacOS will run on Windows, Linux, or other supported operating system.
+So it does not have commands associated with the .NET Framework (for Windows OS).
+Such is similar to the rebranding of .NET vs. .NET Core.

 PowerShell <strong>cmdlets</strong> (pronounced "command-lets") let you manage computers from the command line.

-ISE (Integrated Scripting Environment) is a GUI that provides popup tab completion and other assists.
+ISE (Integrated Scripting Environment) is a <strong>GUI</strong> program that provides popup tab completion and other assists.

 PowerShell promises more consistency than the